-Google Maps is no longer just a digital version of a paper map.
-With its newly launched Explore button, found in the bottom-right corner of the app, Google is adding more context in the hope you will make it your go-to app for deciding where to get dinner or grab a drink after work.
+Maps is no longer just a digital version of a paper map. th its newly launched Explore button, found in the bottom-right corner of the app, is adding more context in the hope you will make it your go-to app for deciding where to get dinner or grab a drink after work.

 Explore also has a spiffier design than it did when it first rolled out—buried in the search bar—earlier this month, with a large background image that changes to match the time of day.

 If you are in a large city there is greater specificity in the categories.
 For example, when hitting Explore in San Francisco you will see suggestions for attractions, coffee, museums, even brunch.
-It also includes expanded suggestions from Google-owned Zagat and locations getting high reviews from your Google+ circles.
+It also includes exped suggestions from -owned Zagat locations getting high reviews from your + circles.

-Google is heavily promoting user reviews as part of its City Experts program.
-Participants who write a sufficient number of reviews get extra perks from the company, such as invite-only events in cities where the program is live.
+is heavily promoting user reviews as part of its City Experts program. rticipants who write a sufficient number of reviews get extra perks from the company, such as invite-only events in cities where the program is live.

-While Google advises using location reporting to offer suggestions, you can snooker Google Maps into giving you the going-out suggestions anywhere they’re available.
-Just move the map to a different spot and then hit the Explore button if it appears.
+ile advises using location reporting to offer suggestions, you can snooker Maps into giving you the going-out suggestions anywhere they’re available. st move the map to a different spot then hit the Explore button if it appears.

-The new Explore button does not require an update from the Play Store—it should show up in maps automatically if you are part of the elusive “where available.”
+The new Explore button does not require an update from the ay Store—it should show up in maps automatically if you are part of the elusive “where available.”